isaacnmm/pestpolicy-hugo2XX/content/posts/best-spray-gun-for-enamel-paint/index.md

 The adjustable pressure tube also allows you to spray direct from the bucket and achieve your spray faster.
 Additionally, the 50 ft. hose pipe is a good indicator that you can use this sprayer even on large painting and it is easy to paint even a second storied building.
 You can also use it on ceilings walls, cabinets, and good for both interior and exterior projects.

-Pros:
-- Can be used on oil and water-based paints
-- No thinning Is required
-- It has easy to clean
-- It is lightweight
-- Has a 50ft. hose pipe
+Pros: - Can be used on oil and water-based paints - No thinning Is required - It has easy to clean - It is lightweight - Has a 50ft. hose pipe

-Cons:
-- Hard to control over-sprays for beginners
+Cons: - Hard to control over-sprays for beginners

+> See Also: > HVLP Spray Gun for Lacquer

 ###  [6.
 TCP Global, Professional 1.3mm HVLP Spray Gun](https://www.amazon.com/dp/B001NOXFEU/?tag=p-policy-20)